Gus Lesnevich

-Gustav George Lesnevich (February 22, 1915 – February 28, 1964) was an American boxer who held the world light-heavyweight championship from 1941 to 1948.
+Gustav George Lesnevich (February 22, 1915 – February 28, 1964) was an American professional boxer who held the world light-heavyweight championship from 1941 to 1948.

 Boxing career

 Lesnevich was born and raised in Cliffside Park, New Jersey.
 He turned pro in 1934 and in 1939 took on World Light Heavyweight champion Billy Conn, but lost a decision.

 In 1941, he took on Anton Christoforidis, winning the NBA light heavyweight title by decision.
 Later that year he defended the title twice against Tami Mauriello, winning both decisions to become the undisputed light heavyweight champion.
 In 1948, he lost a decision to Freddie Mills along with his title recognition.
 In 1949, he took on Ezzard Charles, but was TKO'd in the 7th, and retired after the bout.
 In addition to his various accolades, Lesnevich was named Ring Magazine Fighter of the Year in 1947.

 Lesnevich served in the United States Coast Guard from 1943 to 1945.